robloxxa/MaiFinaleToDX/readme.md

 ## Why keyboard emulation with JVS?

-I just didn't figure out how to make DX read from JVS COM port.
+I just didn't figure out how to make Deluxe read from JVS COM port.

 In theory, it uses a combination of `COM4` and `\\.\mxjvs`, but the game never send anything to these ports.